-Cicero Lima is a DSc in Applied Economics who recently finished a two-year postdoc at Purdue University - Global Trade Analysis Project (GTAP), USA.
-Cicero’s most recent research has focused on how heat stress on agricultural works exacerbates crops impacts of climate change.
-Also, his research focus on macroeconomic consequences of enhanced biodiversity and ecosystem services, such as pollination, sea-level raise, water scarcity.
-He co-developed the Simplified International Model of agricultural Prices, Land use and the Environment for Brazil (SIMPLE-BR and the SIMPLE-G-Brazil) a computational economic model of global agriculture which he extensively use in his research.
+Cicero Lima is a DSC in Applied Economics working at Getulio Vargas Foundation (FGV), São Paulo, Brazil.
+His research focuses on how different pathways for bioeconomy in Brazil can enhance the “green transition” toward a low-carbon economy based on biotechnology, environmental protection, and socially inclusive.
+He developed the Bio-GDP - a national metric to measure the economy value of bioeconomy in Brazil, also he co-developed the Simplified International Model of agricultural Prices, Land use and the Environment for Brazil (SIMPLE-BR and the SIMPLE-G-Brazil) a computational economic model of global agriculture which he extensively use in his research.
 The same way, he developed the Brazilian Economic Analysis (BREA) a general equilibrium model of Brazilian economy and agriculture.
-He has international experience working on several projects for WWF-UK, World Bank, Central Bank in Brazil, EMBRAPA-SRUC (Edinburgh), IDB.
-Currently, he is research economist in the Project APEX-Brazil/MRE and FGV/EESP.
-Also he is a research economist at the Observatory of Knowledge and Innovation in Bioeconomy at FGV/EESP.
+He has international experience working on several projects for WWF-UK, World Bank, Central Bank in Brazil, EMBRAPA-SRUC (Edinburgh), IDB, EMBRAPA-IABS-IDB.
+Currently, he is research economist at the Observatory of Knowledge and Innovation in Bioeconomy at FGV.

 Download my CV.

 M.Sc. in Applied Economics, 2011

 Universidade Federal de Pelotas, Brazil

 B.Sc. in Economics, 2007